 Stories About Being Broke Are Abundant

 Drinking, cigarettes, credit cards, unaffordable cars, unemployment, bad friends, you name it.
 The examples of why, or reasons for are endless.
 Bad spending habits seem to be the center of it all.
-If you spend $125 for every $100 you earn, it won’t take very long to go broke or top out your credit sources.
+If you spend $125 for every $100 you earn, it won’t take very long to go broke or top out your credit resources.

 The dialogue on this subject is one of endless stories that clutter the blogs and advisory articles concerning this tragedy of human nature.
 It wasn’t until I retired on a fixed income that I finally had to grapple with my own shortcomings.
 Being a self-employed contractor meant I did not have a fixed income and I never took the steps to create a definitive salary or savings plan for my self.